Towards Real-Time Advancement of Underwater Visual Quality with GAN: Approach

+In general, the training process of GAN requires real and fake samples, so we introduce an FRS in our framework, whose results will serve as the real adversarial samples.

-In general, the degeneration of underwater vision is caused through absorption, forward scattering, and backward scattering.
-The wavelength $\lambda$, water depth $D$, and object-to-camera distance $z$ are of importance in the IFM.
-With the IFM as the starting point, we treat this problem in a concise view, i.e., the color distortion is produced through absorption, and the haziness is produced from forward and backward scattering, whereas backward scattering also produces noise.
+We incorporate a pre-search and a filtering operation in the FRS.
+According to \cite{bib:Sc04}, the degeneration of underwater vision is caused by absorption, forward scattering, and backward scattering.
+The wavelength $\lambda$, water depth $de$, and object-to-camera distance $di$ are related to the degeneration.
+We treat this problem using simplifying assumption, i.e., the color distortion is produced through absorption, and the haziness is produced from forward and backward scattering.
+Mathematically, we use $l,q$ to denote original and degenerated signals.
+For wavelength $\lambda$, the absorption can be formulated with an exponential decay, i.e., $q_\lambda^{abs}=e^{-\eta\cdot di}l_\lambda$, where $q_\lambda^{abs}$ is the absorbed signal; $e^{-\eta\cdot di}$ is the scalar absorption term that multiplies with each element in a matrix; and $\eta=\eta(\lambda,de)$ denotes absorption factor.
+Then, haziness can be expressed by convolution, i.e., $q^{scatter}_\lambda=h*q_\lambda^{abs}$, where $q^{scatter}$ represents scattered signal; $h=h(de,di)$ indicates a hazing convolution template related to forward and backward scattering.
+Ambient illumination sources are also merged into the signal transmission path during backward scattering, so the final degenerated signal $q_\lambda=q^{scatter}_\lambda+n$, where $n=n(de,di)$ is noise term.
 Thus, the degeneration model is formulated as follows:

-where $h^{fs}(z)$ and $h^{bs}(D,z)$ indicate a hazing convolution template related to forward and backward scatting, respectively, $e^{-\eta(\lambda,D) z}$ is the absorption term, and $\mathit{n(D,z)}$ denotes the noise introduced through backward scattering.
-In particular, owing to the consistent effect of $h^{fs}(z)$ and $h^{bs}(D,z)$, it is not essential to distinguish them, and thus they can be unified using $h(D,z)$:

 The dehazing is thereby converted into a deconvolution task.
 In the next step, the convolution operation inspires us to apply a Fourier transform.
-Thus, the above analysis can be transferred to the Fourier domain:
+Hence, the above analysis can be transferred to the Fourier domain: